Capability Six Pack (Normal)

 Example of Capability Six Pack (Normal)

-1. She worked all day and gathered the necessary data.
+1. Gathered the necessary data.

 How to do Capability Six Pack (Normal)